A great all-rounder that’s ideal for those wanting an affordable desk chair that combines great features with good looks

 So, what you’re no doubt wondering, is whether we’d recommend this chair?
 Would we buy it ourselves?
 The answer is yes.
 It’s sleek, it’s stylish, it has built-in lumbar support and a tilt mechanism that many of the more standard chairs don’t have, and it’s affordable.

-If you’re looking for more of an investment chair, and don’t mind splashing the cash, you may prefer a more heavy-duty ergonomic office chair with all the frills and science behind it.
-We found the Langfjall to be a great all-rounder for anyone wanting a little bit of everything: functionality, practicality and aesthetics.
+If you’re looking for more of an investment chair, and don’t mind splashing the cash, you may prefer a more heavy-duty ergonomic desk chair with all the frills and science behind it.
+We found the Langfjall chair to be a great all-rounder for anyone wanting a little bit of everything: functionality, practicality, and aesthetics.

-Our only concern is how long it would take us to choose between the colours!
+Our only concern is how long it would take us to choose between the colors!